M-Hamid-Saeed/Java-for-Android-Coursera/README.md

 # Java-for-Android-Coursera
-These are some solutions from the Project Assignments of Coursera Course Java for Android
+These are solutions from the Project Assignments of Coursera Course Java for Android